-Buns are the ultimate last-minute hairstyle.
+Buns are the ultimate updo for "next day hair" and when you slept past your alarm.
 Whether it's rainy weather or a late start to the morning, we at Byrdie HQ are big fans of anything that makes us look effortlessly chic.
 And while many bun hairstyles earn the title "messy," there is one bun that's a bit more intentional and sophisticated: the chignon.

 The word "chignon" comes from the French phrase chignon du cou, which translates to nape of the neck.
 And with such a sleek, simple style, it should come as no surprise that this style originated on the streets of Paris.
 The French have long received praise for their sense of style, especially for their ability to capture an undone (yet enviable) result.